dzutrinh/Prime-Factorization/README.md

 # Prime-Factorization
-Factorize a number into multiple of primes
+Factorize a number into multiple of primes using the naive algorithm.
+For educational purpose only.